 3rd Gustavus Hispanic Film Fest – Coming Soon!!!
-Posted on February 23rd, 2017 by

 The Department of Modern, Languages, Literatures, and Cultures at Gustavus Adolphus College and the Spanish Section are excited to announce that it will be hosting it’s third Latino Film Festival throughout February and April.
 All five films fall under a central theme of “Life on the Edge” in many senses of the phrase.
 Screenings will take place in Wallenburg Auditorium for the next five weeks beginning on Monday, February 27 and ending on Monday, April 3.